Thndr

 The super-app architecture is being assembled

-• ADGM Category 3A license with retail endorsement acquired May 2024; ADX onboarded Thndr as its first remote retail trading member, both milestones in May 2024 – two separate regulatory milestones, not one
+• Two separate UAE milestones: the ADGM Category 3A licence with retail endorsement came in May 2024, and ADX onboarded Thndr as its first-ever remote retail trading member in August 2025

-• Thndr Alpha – a three-question AI-guided portfolio builder that Hammouda has compared to ChatGPT, in that it remembers a user's situation and adapts over time – was unveiled at Thndr's first annual keynote (May 2025) and rolled out in phases
+• Thndr Alpha – a three-question AI-guided portfolio builder designed to behave less like a one-time questionnaire and more like a system with memory of a user's situation that adapts over time – was unveiled at Thndr's first annual keynote (May 2025) and rolled out in phases

 • Asset management licenses obtained; mutual fund catalogue grew from 12 to 34 products in 2025